CodeLifter-sys/rapidclip-generator/README.md

 ## **Project Status**

 **RapidClip** is in its initial development phase.
-The core functionalities are in place, and recent updates include enhanced image generation prompts with diversity and process logging, as well as support for a configurable SANA model version.
+The core functionalities are in place, and recent updates include:
+- Enhanced image generation prompts with diversity and process logging.
+- Support for a configurable SANA model version.
+- Implementation of a video assembly module that combines audio, images, and subtitles with animated transitions to produce a final video at 1080x1920 resolution.

 Continuous improvements are being made to ensure an efficient and intuitive workflow.

 ---

 ## **Next Steps**

 1. Structure the pipeline for creating scripts, narration, and generating images.
-2. Implement visual effects and transitions between images.
+2. Implement additional visual effects and transitions between images.
 3. Ensure precise synchronization of audio, images, and subtitles.
 4. Optimize final rendering to ensure compatibility with short video platforms.
 5. Expand support for audio processing, including reprocessing long audio files and handling user-defined duration limits.
+6. Enhance video editing capabilities for more advanced features.

 ---